|

 explanation is that Windows denies non-privileged users access to a particular

-particular folder sharable and you may want to try doing this first, especially
+particular folder shareable and you may want to try doing this first

-if you are also running Windows XP SP3.
+if you are running Windows XP SP3 (or a later version of Windows):

 menu